mpwalsh8/wpgform/readme.txt

 * Fixed bug which resulted in form being redisplayed when using default confirmation.
 * Deprecated use of jQuery Validaor plugin, it is no longer needed as Google is now doing required field checking and validation as part of the new architecture.
 * New CSS styles added to support new architecture and confirmation page rendering.
+* Default CSS style for div.ss-q-help changed to `display: block;`.
+* New attribute *title* added to allow supressing for form title.
+* New attribute *maph1h2* added to map H1 elements to H2 elements.

 = Version 0.10 =